SudheeshnaSampath/Unstructured-Data-Analysis/README.md

  - topic modelling
  - sentiment analysis
  - representation learning
 followed by performance analysis and appropriate graphs.
-The input data is sourced from different flat files given in the repository.
+The input data is sourced from different flat files with data about emails with spam-not spam details.